 Cash and cash equivalents \$ 303

 Accounts receivable and contract asset, net 220

 Property and equipment, net 200

-Operating lease right-of-use asset 1,893
+Operating lease right-of-use assets 1,893

 Software technology 7,140

 Tradename 1,000

 Customer relationships 8,200

 Goodwill 20,355

-Other asset 186
+Other assets 186

 Accrued expenses and other current liabilities (635)

 Operating lease liabilities (1,893)

 Deferred revenue (5,382)

 Total estimated consideration \$ 31,587

-The purchase price allocation above is final except for measure period adjustments which may be required in the future following purchase price adjustments related to working capital true-up.
 Goodwill primarily represents the value of cash flows from future customers and the employee workforce.
 The Company expects to deduct the amortization of goodwill and intangible assets for tax purposes.
 A portion of the amortization deduction will commence upon settlement of contingent consideration liabilities.
 The Company valued the intangible assets using income-based approaches.
 Significant assumptions included forecasts of revenues, cost of revenues, research and development expense, sales and marketing expense, general and administrative expense, technology lives, royalty rates, working capital rates, customer attrition rates and other estimates.
 The Company discounted the cash flows at 24%, reflecting the risk profile of the assets.

-Acquisition-related expenses totaled \$0.6 million, of which \$0.1 million is included in general and administrative expense for the six months ended June 30, 2022 and the remainder was incurred during the year ended December 31, 2021.
-There were no acquisition-related expenses in the three months ended June 30, 2022.
+Acquisition-related expenses totaled \$0.6 million, of which \$0.1 million is included in general and administrative expense for the nine months ended September 30, 2022 and the remainder was incurred during the year ended December 31, 2021.
+There were no acquisition-related expenses in the three months ended September 30, 2022.